thriveweb/spacialstudio/content/pages/project.md

 ---
 title: Projects
+status: Draft / Hidden
-message: 'Go to Projects to edit the content on this page.'
+message: Go to Projects to edit the content on this page.
 ---